Porgera Gold Mine

 ESG

-Since its commissioning in 1990, the project has contributed around 10% of Papua New Guinea’s annual exports.
-Committed to growing together with its host communities and other stakeholders, it pays taxes, fees and dividends to the landowners and the provincial government in accordance with the law and signs contracts with companies based in the country.
-Additionally, the project supports local schools, medical facilities, water and electricity infrastructure, roads, and other community projects.
+Since its commissioning in 1990, the mine has contributed around 10% of Papua New Guinea’s annual exports.
+Committed to growing together with its host communities and other stakeholders, it pays taxes, fees and dividends to landowners and the provincial government in accordance with the law and signs contracts with companies based in the country.
+Additionally, the operation supports local schools, medical facilities, water and electricity infrastructure, roads, and other community projects.